gary-archer/oauth.websample.entraid/README.md

 ## Infrastructure

-* Express is used as the HTTP server for both the API and the SPA's web static content.
+* Express is used as the HTTP server for the secured API.
+* The Webpack development server is used to serve the SPA's static content.
 * The SPA uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to implement OpenID Connect.
 * The API uses the [jose](https://github.com/panva/jose) library to validate JWT access tokens.
 * Microsoft Entra ID is the default authorization server for the SPA and API.